New Jersey Educational Expenses in Child Support Calculations

 The NJ family court system has some leeway in determining whether public or private school expenses will be covered by a child support order.
 As with other decisions, this one is based on the best interests of the child, and includes such factors as the quality of public schools in the area, the ability of parents to pay, and the educational history of the child to-date.
 An experienced New Jersey divorce attorney can help elucidate some of these issues in court and ensure protection of you and your family's interests.

-College and Beyond
+College and Other Post-Secondary Education

-- Whether the parent, if still living with the child, would have contributed toward the costs of the requested higher education
+- Whether the parent, if still living with the child, would have contributed toward the costs of the requested higher education;

-- The effect of the background, values and goals of the parent on the reasonableness of the expectation of the child for higher education
+- The effect of the background, values and goals of the parent on the reasonableness of the expectation of the child for higher education;

-- The amount of the contribution sought by the child for higher education
+- The amount of the contribution sought by the child for higher education;

-- The ability of the parent to pay that cost
+- The ability of the parent to pay that cost;

-- The relationship of the requested contribution to the kind of school or course of study sought by the child
+- The relationship of the requested contribution to the kind of school or course of study sought by the child;

-- The financial resources of both parents
+- The financial resources of both parents;

-- The commitment to and aptitude of the child for the requested education
+- The commitment to and aptitude of the child for the requested education;

-- The financial resources of the child, including assets owned individually or held in custodianship or trust
+- The financial resources of the child, including assets owned individually or held in custodianship or trust;

-- The ability of the child to earn income during vacation or throughout the school year
+- The ability of the child to earn income during vacation or throughout the school year;

-- The availability of financial aid in the form of college grants and loans
+- The availability of financial aid in the form of college grants and loans;

-- The child's relationship to the paying parent, including mutual affection and shared goals as well as responsiveness to parental advice and guidance
+- The child's relationship to the paying parent, including mutual affection and shared goals as well as responsiveness to parental advice and guidance;

-- Contribution made to household expenses by the current spouse of either parent
+- Contribution made to household expenses by the current spouse of either parent.

 Help with Educational Expenses